Kelley has been doing temporary work on and off for years and has learned many best practices through experience.

 I’ve worked as a temp primarily in the clerical/bookkeeping field, so the tips I provide will pertain to that field, though, of course, much of what I write could be useful in any line of work.

 If you're starting your first temporary job or if you’re trying to figure out why you’re having trouble with your present temporary position, please read on.
 It’s okay—you can learn from my pain.
 I don’t mind a bit.

-1. Always Remember the Three C’s
+1. Always Remember the Three Cs

 The Three C’s are right out of Dale Carnegie’s book, How to Win Friends and Influence People.
-Right at the top of Carnegie’s list is the suggestion: “Don’t criticize, condemn or complain.”
+Right at the top of Carnegie’s list is the suggestion, “Don’t criticize, condemn or complain.”
 Whether you’re working as a temp or have a permanent job, you simply must follow this three-part rule.

 2. Don’t Make Yourself Look Bad

 Whatever you do, don’t argue, lose your temper, or get defensive.
 Such emotional states overcome us from time to time, but don’t let it happen in the workplace.
 People will cut you some slack if you actually have a permanent job, but a temp should not raise their voice in anger or frustration at any time.
 People who act this way look terrible.
 If they could just see themselves in a video!

 3. The Boss Is Always Right

 It’s truly amazing how much clout even lower level bosses wield in the workplace.
 If you’ve ever run afoul of one and had to deal with the resultant retaliation, you know what I mean.
 This isn’t fair, of course, but there’s nothing democratic about the work environment.
 You’ll be at a great disadvantage when confronting a boss because they simply have more power, and if you take one on while working as a temp, you’ll be out the door quicker than a spit wad fired at close range.